 You can help keep Oceano Clean and Green!

 Recycle Right SLO County – San Luis Garbage Company, Inc.

 Additional recycling information can be found by visiting the SLO County IWMA (Integrated Waste Management Authority) website.

-Before submitting a concern through the mobile app (below) or our website, we ask that residents please visit the SLO County Department of Planning & Building’s Code Enforcement Section, which is responsible for enforcing local land use and environmental laws, sometimes called zoning laws, in the unincorporated areas of San Luis Obispo County.
-Specifically, please visit the Neighborhood Preservation Program section, which addresses many of the frequently asked questions the OCSD receives.
+Before submitting a concern through the Ready311 mobile app (below) or our website, we ask that residents please visit the SLO County Department of Planning & Building’s Code Enforcement Section, which is responsible for enforcing local land use and environmental laws, sometimes called zoning laws, in the unincorporated areas of San Luis Obispo County.
+Specifically, please visit the Frequently Asked Questions, which addresses many of the frequently asked questions the OCSD receives.